Do I Need to File State Taxes If I Live Abroad?

 1. Determine If You’re a Resident of the State for Tax Purposes

 Residency requirements are determined by the individual state, but most states consider you a non-resident if you live outside the state for more than half a year.
-In addition to this, you may be considered a resident if any of the following are true:
+In addition to this, you may be considered a resident of a state if any of the following are true:

-- You lived in the state at any point during the tax year
+- You lived there at any point during the tax year

-- Your immediate family lives in the state while you’re overseas
+- Your immediate family lives there while you’re overseas

-- You return to the state each time you return to the US to live
+- You return there each time you return to the US to live

-- You maintain an abode in the state (a permanent place of residence)
+- You maintain an abode there (a permanent place of residence)

 If you are considered a resident of a given state, you will generally have to file a state tax return.
 Of course, there are exceptions, such as in states with no income tax.
 (More on this below.)